JulianBirch/cljs-ajax/docs/formats.md

 EDN is deprecated, but the functions `edn-request-format` and `edn-response-format` are available in the `ajax.edn` namespace.

+### Google Closure JSON

+Earlier versions used Google Closure's implementation of JSON.
+This was the correct choice at the time since native implementations were pretty inconsistent.
+These days, it's more likely that you'll want to be using the browser native JSON implementation which is vastly faster and handles dates better, but if you still need the old behaviour you can get it by using `goog-json-request-format` and `goog-json-response-format` in the `ajax.goog-json` namespace.
+They support the same options as the standard JSON implementation and share most of the internal code.

 ## Non-standard formats

 To get the raw XhrIo object back: